-- 13.1 The final positions will be based upon the drivers' best two scores from the three qualification rounds and their relative round position and associated points. - 13.2 Points scored per round are based upon the laps completed and time achieved. - 13.3 For all rounds the maximum number of points given to the fastest driver (most laps in the shortest time) will be 200.
-The
+13.1 The final positions will be based upon the drivers' best two scores from the three qualification rounds and their relative round position and associated points.

-- 13.4 After the three rounds the driver with the highest 2 round points position is first overall and those scoring less will be ranked on their points below the first place driver. - 13.5 The driver's highest total can come from any combination of 2 from the 3 rounds. - 13.6 Staggered start positions will be employed for the finals. - 13.7 The finals will be either double sided with 5 drivers from each semi qualifying or single sided bump up format at the Race Director's discretion, drivers will be notified of race format at the drivers briefing.
+- 13.2 Points scored per round are based upon the laps completed and time achieved. - 13.3 For all rounds the fastest driver (most laps in the shortest time) will score zero points.
+The second fastest will score 2, third fastest 3 and thereafter a point more per position in the round table up to the maximum of the class numbers. - 13.4 After the three rounds the driver with the lowest 2 round points position is first overall and those scoring more will be ranked on their points above the first place driver. - 13.5 The driver's lowest total can come from any combination of 2 from the 3 rounds. - 13.6 Staggered start positions will be employed for the finals, grid positions will be 5 meters apart from each other and the 1st position is to be placed as such as not to give the 1st position a significant advantage. - 13.7 The finals will be either double sided with 5 drivers from each semi qualifying or single sided bump up format at the Race Director's discretion, drivers will be notified of race format at the drivers briefing.
 If double sided semis are run then the main final will be gridded as follows:-

 Semi-Final Finishing Position A-Final Position

 Fastest 1 st Place 1 st Place

 Fastest 2 nd Place 3 rd Place

 Fastest 3 rd Place 5 th Place

 Fastest 4 th Place 7 th Place

-Fastest 5 th Place 9 th Place
+Fastest 5th Place 9th Place